redhat-developer/rhdh-plugins/README.md

 ## Plugins Workflow

-Plugins are grouped into workspaces based on their purpose.
+The rhdh-plugins repository is organized into multiple workspaces, with each workspace containing a plugin or a set of related plugins.
 Each workspace operates independently, with its own release cycle and dependencies managed via npm.
-Upon adding a new changeset, a version update PR will be automatically generated, which triggers the release of the workspace upon merging.
+When a new changeset is added (each workspace has its own .changesets directory), a "Version packages ($workspace_name)" PR is automatically generated.
+Merging this PR triggers the release of all plugins in the workspace and updates the corresponding CHANGELOG files.